1500 Calorie Meal Plan UK: 7-Day High-Protein Plan with Shopping List

 Can I swap meals around?

-Absolutely.
-Each day is planned to hit the 1,500 calorie target, but you can mix and match days or repeat favourite days without issue.
+Yes.
+Each day is planned to hit the 1,500 calorie target, but you can mix and match days or repeat favourite days without affecting the overall calorie balance.

 Related Meal Plans & Guides